 Open book fractures when the two pubic bones are separated, and the pelvis is now anteriorly open.
 This situation can be life-threatening due to the exposed vessels and viscera of the pelvis.

 Vertical shear fractures occur when the fracture allows half of the pelvis to shift upwards.
 This condition can be dangerous due to significant blood loss.

-Lateral crush fractures when half the fracture is displaced inwards can also represent life-threatening situations involving damage to the vessels and viscera.
+When half the fracture is displaced inwards, lateral crush fractures can also represent life-threatening situations involving damage to the vessels and viscera.